 When you complete this course you will be able to:

-- Account for business combinations under FRF for SMEs, including the determination of goodwill.
+- Determine how to account for business combinations under the FRF for SMEs accounting framework, including the determination of goodwill.

-- Apply amortization methods and periods for goodwill and intangible assets.
+- Identify amortization methods and periods for goodwill and other intangible assets.

-- Recognize the accounting policy elections available for investments under FRF for SMEs.
+- Identify the accounting policy elections available for investments under the FRF for SMEs accounting framework.

 - Distinguish among the different types of leases from the perspective of lessees and lessors.

-- Effectively transition to FRF for SMEs from other bases of accounting.
+- Apply proper accounting to transition to the framework from other bases of accounting.

-- Recognize when and how to apply “push-down” accounting.
+- Determine when and how to apply “push-down” accounting.

 Prerequisite: Ability to prepare GAAP financial statements and evaluate financial statement disclosures